jslicense/licensee.js/README.md

 licensee
 ```

-The `licensee` script will exit with status `0` when all packages in
+The `licensee` script prints a report about dependencies and their
+license terms to standard output.
+It exits with status `0` when all
-`./node_modules` meet the configured licensing criteria and `1` when
+packages in `./node_modules` meet the configured licensing criteria
-one or more do not.
+and `1` when one or more do not.

 To install it as a development dependency of your package: